Last Updated on February 28, 2022 by Rat Race Running

 Like how that book prepared me for my certification exam, our lunchtime study hour can also be applied to study different fields.
 YouTube, for example, is one of the good places to learn many topics for free.
 The only problem is how not to be distracted by the funny videos that it may recommend.

-Besides videos, you can also research the Internet almost any subject you want to learn.
-Personally, I often read blogs and articles on Medium to find ways on how I can improve my writing.
+Besides videos, you can also research the Internet on almost any subject you want to learn.
+Personally, I often read blogs and articles on Medium to find ways to improve my writing.

 6. Doing Household Chores

 Thirty minutes can be a lot, especially when it comes to household chores.

 Since many people are now working from home, it is almost impossible to separate personal and professional life.

 To decrease stress, doing ‘mindless’ chores like washing the dishes, cooking lunch, or folding the laundry can surprisingly be relaxing.

 Listening to podcasts has become one of my favorite past-times since the pandemic began.